 Delhi CM during his tenure several times called the BJP’s anti-corruption clamour ‘nautanki’ and said that his party could deliver so many welfare schemes only because it’s strong position against corruption.
 In 2014, media even started calling him ‘anti-corruption Chief Minister’.
 However, the blows started coming as senior activists and leaders like Prashant Bhushan, Shanti Bhushan, Yogendra Yadav left the organization consecutively accusing Kerjiwal of having dictatorial tendency.
 But still the corruption charges couldn’t touch him until the revelations of alleged liquor scam.

-What will be the impact of Kejriwal's arrest in the coming elections?
+Although the Supreme Court on Friday granted Kejriwal interim bail until June 1 and asked him to surrender the next day, will his arrest have an impact in the ongoing elections?
 Will there be a sympathy factor in his favour?
 Will it strengthen the INDIA bloc?
 The coming days will reveal.